 Another survey indicated that 33% of the parents are planning to contribute less than $5000 to the college tuition of their children.

 As a parent myself I know how difficult it can be.
 We have been fortunate but I have watched so many students (my husband and I both work in public school districts) go to college and leave with so much debt they will need to make a six figure income straight out of school just to pay that debt off.
 What chance do they have to succeed?

 - The state is no longer supporting students

 The gradual decrease in state support for students is among some of the main factors which highlight the importance of scholarships.
 Although it seems that the United States may have withstood some of the worst financial crisis conditions, many other nations are still lagging behind in the economic slump.

 These nations many have made significant changes in public assistance, particularly higher education.
 Students have to pay more for their studies now due to this decrease in public assistance.

 - High debts and Loans

 People all over the world owe a lot of money for higher education.
-More than 70 million people in the U.S are suffering from student loan debt of around $700 billion.
+More than 70 million people in the U.S are suffering from student loan debt of around $700 billion, even with the potential to refinance their student loans at a lower rate.
 This amount is significantly increasing and indicates that the scholarships should be among the basic needs and priorities of students.
 The average graduates owe a debt of $24,000 in student loans after graduation.
 Keep in mind that is the average while many owe significantly more than that.